dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 ### You've Published a Page!

 If you go to https://dali-lab.github.io/17W-mappy/ and click your marker on the map, you'll be able to see your new page!

+## Optional: Create Your Own Domain

+### Step 1.
+Register Your Domain

+Namecheap has free domains for students.
+Go to: https://nc.me/ and register your domain!
+![] (imgs/namecheap_hp.png)

+1. Add your domain
+![Add Your Domain] (imgs/dalikate-1.png)

+2. Select your options and enter your dartmouth.edu email address
+![Domain Options] (imgs/dalikate-2-options.png)

+3. Check your email and click the button to verify your email
+![Verify Your Email] (imgs/dalikate-3-verifyemail.png)

+4. Click "Register"
+![Register] (imgs/dalikate-4-clickregister.png)

+5. Fill out the form and then confirm your order
+![Confirm Your Order] (imgs/dalikate-5-confirm.png)

+6. Set up Your Git Account
+![Set up Git] (imgs/dalikate-6-gotogit.png)

+### Step 2.
+Create a New Repo for Your Domain
+If the previous step didn't take you over to Github, go to: http://github.com and log in to your account if you're not already logged in.

+1. Create a new repository.
+(Use the domain name you just registered with namecheap, e.g. my new repo is called "dalikate".)

+2. You can either click the "Setup in Desktop" button, or hop over to Gitapp to create a clone of your new repository like we did in Part 2.

+Click the + Add a Repository dropdown, select clone, and choose the name of your new repo.

+3. Locate the repo locally on your machine (right-click, Open in Finder)

+4. Copy the PDF you exported from Sketch to your local repo

+5. In Gitapp, commit the changes and click Publish

+Github.com

+Go to settings, scroll down to GitHub Pages, under Source, select "Master Branch" and save.

+### Domain Trouble
+If, for some reason, you have trouble registering your domain, add your PDF file to your local repository and update the `url` in `main.js` to point to your PDF.
+Then, in Gitapp, commit and sync your changes.
+Check the map and make sure your PDF loads when you click your marker!